Meteorite Ait Saoun – Morocco

 Specialties: | Observed fall |

-On August 6, 2024 at 21:42 local time, a bright meteor was observed over the Moroccan province of Zagora, captured by the full-field camera at the Oukaimeden Observatory in the High Atlas Mountains.
-Witnesses from different areas, including Agoudal, Ouarzazate, Tazenakht, Taoudant, Tiznit and Aït Benhaddou, reported a bluish fireball with red streaks, accompanied by several strong explosions and a whistling sound.
-Residents of the village of Aït Saoun and surrounding areas noticed a strong smell of sulphur that persisted for several hours.
-The following morning, the first meteorite fragments were found in the vicinity of the village.
-This meteorite was classified as an enstatite chondrite type EH3 with a total mass of approximately 4 kg.
-The strewnfield, i.e. the area of scattered fragments, is approximately 6 × 0.5 km.
+On August 6, 2024 at 21:42 local time, a bright meteor was observed over the Moroccan province of Zagora, captured by an all-sky camera at the Oukaimeden Observatory in the High Atlas Mountains.
+Witnesses from several areas, including Agoudal, Ouarzazate, Tazenakht, Taoudant, Tiznit, and Aït Benhaddou, reported a bluish fireball with red streaks, followed by multiple loud explosions and a whistling sound.
+Residents of the village Aït Saoun and surrounding areas reported a strong sulfur smell that lingered for several hours.
+The following morning, the first meteorite fragments were found near the village.